International Ocean Noise Coalition (IONC)

 6. Most exercises would not use live weapons; but once a year, each ship would be permitted to fire one anti-submarine rocket at a simulated target.

 Two government agencies sent in written responses to the Navy's DEIS, the National Oceanic and Atmospheric Administration (NOAA) and the Marine Mammal Commission (MMC).
 The IONC also sent a written response.
-Links to the three responses are below and the responses of other organizations can be read at the IONC website.
+(See UPDATE below.)

 Issue 2: US Navy SURTASS Low Frequency Active (LFA) Sonar Draft Supplemental EIS